The Shining South (1993 supplement): Contents

 The 96-page booklet is wrapped in a removable gatefold cover.
 The book includes a one-page introduction, explaining that this book covers the region known as the Shining South, and the various countries that comprise it.
 Pages 3–22 detail the land of Halruaa, a rich, reclusive land famous for its magic and especially its skyships.
 Pages 23–41 detail the land of Dambrath, a land populated by half-drow.
 Pages 42–52 detail the land of Luiren, the land of the halflings.
 Pages 53–72 detail the lands of Durpar, Var, and Estagund, also known as the Shining Lands and a new thief-class kit.
 Pages 73–80 detail the land of Ulgarth.
 Pages 82–93 present two Shining South adventure scenarios, Gateway to Elsewhere and Dark as Dark.
 Pages 94–95 detail two monsters of the Shining South, the dark tree and the laraken.

-This book also includes a fold-out color poster map of the region.
+This book also comes with a fold-out color poster map depicting the region.
 The inside front cover contains a description of Durparian specialty priests, while the inside back cover contains a list of the thirty-one leading chakas of Durpar.
 The inside gatefold cover contains a description of Luiren specialty priests, while the outside gatefold cover presents a color map of the city of Vaelen.